mjbots/moteus/docs/reference/encoders.md

 ## Pin Configuration

 Auxiliary port configuration is achieved in two steps.

 First, the `aux[12].pins.X.mode` value is set to the proper capability for each pin.  `aux[12].pins.X.pull` can be used to configure an optional pullup or pulldown for some modes.

 Second, the corresponding capabilities must be configured in one of the capability specific sections of `aux[12]`.
 For instance, for each auxiliary port, the SPI configuration in `aux[12].spi` has a `mode` to select what the slave device is and a `rate_hz` to define the frequency of the SPI peripheral.
+Any capability section that is not in use must be disabled.
+By default, different moteus controllers have the UART configured to serial control mode on some auxiliary ports which may need to be disabled.

 For I2C ports, up to 3 different slave devices may be configured, in each of `aux[12].i2c.devices.[012]`.